A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 | MORE \<File\> or <br> CMD\|MORE \<opt\> | -H : This help screen <br> -N : Number all output lines <br> -P : Page mode, no scroll <br> -S : Process ESC codes

-The MORE utility allows you to scroll through the output of a file or command one screenfull or line at a time.
+The MORE utility allows you to scroll through the output of a file or command one screen full or line at a time.
 You can use MORE on existing text files, or in conjunction with the PIPE facility (\|)  you can direct the output of a command or script to MORE to page through that output.
 This can be very useful for long directory listings `LS -L | MORE`.

 ### MV